 Once ordered, the noncustodial parent is obligated to pay the support until the child reaches 18 years of age, or 19 years of age if he or she has not yet graduated high school.
 There may be extenuating circumstances where child support may be extended, such as to pay college expenses or support a disabled child.
 Both parents should be aware that a child support obligation does not automatically terminate on your child's birthday.
 The paying parent must petition the court to dismiss the order commanding payment of child support.

-How are child support payments made?
+How are child support payments made in South Carolina?

 If child support is ordered by a South Carolina court, there are three ways that payment arrangements are set up: